Implementation:

 • (6.2) Beautify through Infrastructure

-Chapter 11 – Parks, Greenways, and Natural Resources
+Chapter 11 – Parks, Greenways, & Natural Resources

 • Goal 1.
 Establish a Comprehensive Trails Network to Enhance Physical Connections Between Springfield’s Neighborhoods, Natural Areas, and Key Destinations